 What’s more, our editorial services team are in conversation with literary agents on a weekly basis and they’re able to tip off literary agents to exciting debut authors – like you!

 How we help you get a literary agent.

-It’s our unabashed intention to do all we can to get our members a book deal, and it’s a great joy for The Novelry to be able to make that call to a writer to say they love it!
+It’s our unabashed intention to do all we can to get our members a book deal, and it’s a great joy for The Novelry to be able to make that call to a writer to say an agent loves it!

 We neither ask for nor accept a commission for this; it’s part of the service.
 We cannot guarantee representation, but we will always do everything we can to help you.
 We wouldn’t, for example, encourage you to submit before you’re truly ready.
 We can help writers of novels of all genres of fiction, writing for adults, YA fiction or middle grade fiction, memoir and some narrative nonfiction but we don’t represent graphic novels, essay collections, or nonfiction books.

 Our literary agency partners give regular live sessions to members of The Novelry enabling our writers to know what’s hot, what’s not and how to nail the all-important pitch.
 It’s a great way for you to find a literary agent you want to work with.
-We’ll make a plan with each and every one of our writers individually to submit their work when ready directly to the best literary agents for them, and typically they reply within 2 weeks as part of our partnership understanding.
+When your manuscript is ready for submission, we’ll make a tailored plan to submit your work directly to the best literary agents for you, and typically they reply within 2 weeks as part of our partnership understanding.
 We may approach other literary agents additionally if your genre or location needs some specialist assistance.
 We’re connected to most well-respected literary agencies worldwide.

 One thing you can be sure of, we have your success very much at heart.
 It’s what makes The Novelry so much more than a writing course.
 We have taken complete beginners all the way through to secure world-class literary agency representation.